gbif/hp-bison/community.md

 <a name="publishers"></a>Publishers
 ------------
-The North America community has over 330 publishers from the [United States](https://www.gbif.org/publisher/search?country=US).
+The [United States](https://www.gbif.org/publisher/search?country=US) has over 330 publishers from across many sectors.

 <a name="networks"></a>Networks
 ------------